EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 1. Prompt injection (the new SQL injection)

-• Don’t give the AI tools that can send data outward (email, webhook) without human approval
+• Do not give the AI tools that can send data outward (email, webhook) without human approval

 • Use a separate LLM to filter input (Llama Guard 3, NeMo Guardrails)